 4 DISCUSSION

 In studying small group cognition, Stahl suggested focusing on the role, interactions and discourse between group members [15].
 In this study, students’ experiences while learning CT were also influenced by other factors that contribute to small group cognition.
-Students’ role and the discourse within the CT class were shaped by the resources that were available, and the interactions student had with their peers, the instructor and the TAs.
+Students’ role and the discourse within the CT class were shaped by the resources that were available, and the interactions student had with their peers, the instructor and the TAs. .
+Fig. 3 maps Stahl’s collaborative framework with factors influencing the experiences of students.

-The findings of study reveal that most of the students taking this CT class did not have prior experience in learning computational concepts and were enrolled in College of Liberal Arts, College of Architecture or College of Science.
-Fig. 3 below maps Stahl’s collaborative framework with factors influencing the experiences of non-computer science majors learning of CT at the undergraduate level.
+The findings of study reveal that most of the students taking this CT class did not have prior experience in learning computational concepts and were enrolled in non-STEM majors.
 Only a few students did have some sort of prior programming experience.
 Most of the students were taking this course as alternative to taking a math course (calculus).
 Thus, student’s discipline and prior experience in computing were considered as the background of the participants.
 The discourse in the small groups as well in the class was less formal.
 Students could casually start talking to one another.

-Figure 3: Factors influencing non-computer science majors’ experiences in learning CT within small groups

-In terms of available resources, students appreciated the support provided by the instructor and the in-class teaching assistants.
-They found having a semester long small groups (cohort model) In terms of available resources, students appreciated the support provided by the instructor and the in-class teaching assistants.
-They found having a semester long small groups (cohort model) helpful to learning CT.
+In terms of available resources, students found having a semester long small groups (cohort model) helpful to learning CT.
 Students characterized their role in the small groups as a tutee (mostly asking questions) or as a tutor (providing explanations).Some students also characterized their role as mentors.
 Students found it beneficial to explain and be able to see how others solved a problem.
 The students found it comforting that they were able to work on a data set from their own discipline.
 The disciplinary data sets allowed the students to bring in their own disciplinary knowledge and combine what they had learned from the CT class.

 In terms of experiences, students described learning CT to be different than typical type of learning they were commonly used to.
-Breaking down problems to its very basic level so that a computer can understand seemed difficult for them to comprehend.
+Breaking down problems to their basic level, so that a computer can understand, seemed difficult for them to comprehend.
 For some students learning to code was like learning another language.
 However, for a student majoring in science, learning CT was not that much different.

 In terms of outcome, students referred to being able to comprehend what CT is, the applicability of CT within one’s own discipline, the ability to write a computer program and having a sense of community within the class.